 To provide more safety to your loved ones setting up safe locations or geofencing is available.
 On FamiSafe you can set multiple geofencing areas.
 As soon as your child goes out or comes inside the parameter, the supervisor will get a notification of the same at that point in time.

-Unlike any other app, with FamiSafe kids can also request for your live locations so that they also feel secure if you are around.
+Unlike any other iPhone parental monitoring apps, with FamiSafe kids can also request your live locations so that they also feel secure if you are around.

 You can learn more about FamiSafe via our review.